lextm/blog/_posts/2017/2017-4-16-the-merge-of-.net-and-mono-phase-one.md

 ---
+description: This post is about the first phase of the merge of .NET and Mono.
+excerpt_separator: <!--more-->
 layout: post
-title: "The Merge of .NET and Mono: Phase One"
-description: "This post is about the first phase of the merge of .NET and Mono."
-tags: .NET Mono
 permalink: /the-merge-of-net-and-mono-phase-one-c157e68ce371
-excerpt_separator: <!--more-->
+tags: .net mono
+title: 'The Merge of .NET and Mono: Phase One'
 ---
 > I was about to write a phase two post, but suddenly realized that I did not even have a phase one post.
 Thus, this is it.

 When we look back at [the history of .NET and Mono](https://corefx.lextudio.com), we can see the first collaboration was around Silverlight/Moonlight (2008–2009).
 Microsoft only provides testing suites to Novell (who owned Mono at that time), so we could not say that gives Mono a chance to "merge" with .NET Framework.
 But at least, Moonlight has better compatibility to Silverlight, compared to Mono and .NET Framework.